QuChem/MolSSI-Python-Webinar-2020/README.md

 # MolSSI Python Webinar
-This is code associated with the MolSSI python webinar the April 2020.
+This is code associated with the MolSSI Python webinar the April 2020.